- Stock: In Stock

 - To make the caramel whipped cream, add 1/2 to 1 teaspoon of vanilla to one cup of heavy whipping cream along with two tablespoons brown sugar and whip until stiff.

-Shown is a Cherry Braided Bread with Cream Cheese Frosting.
+Make it with a Mix: Cherry Braided Bread with Cream Cheese Frosting

 - Divide the dough into three equal pieces and roll into flat layers as if you were making cinnamon rolls.